KevinBrowning/Block24/README.md

+Wasn't sure if i was supposed to delete the stuff below and not quite sure how to add a link because the link i get is http://127.0.0.1:5173/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.